kyewei/V7-482PG-DSDTs/README.md

 Me trying to get 10.9 Mavericks to work on my laptop..

 Patched DSDT folder contains the current state of modifications to my DSDT based on v2.24 of my system's ACPI tables.
+Currently running 10.9.5.

 Thanks to the following people for all their hard work, including their patches, kexts, DSDT edits, etc. A specific list of sources and contributions are in sources.md.
 My specs are in specs.md